FebinSebastian02/Project-11_Simple_Banking_System_Using_Oops/Readme.txt

 	- Classes were defined and inherited.
 	- Methods and variables were defined inside classes.
 	- super() was used to access the methods of upper class.

-Status of the project:- Incomplete
+Status of the project:- Completed